| Lewisburg United Methodist

 South.
 In Lewisburg, dispute arose over ownership of the

+brick church.
 A court ruling awarded

 the church to MEC North and in 1868 MEC South Methodists